google-research/t5x/docs/usage/partitioning.md

 ]
 ```

-*   Data and model parallel with sharded activations, perhaps the same as
+#### Data and model parallel with sharded activations

-    [Optimus](https://arxiv.org/abs/2104.05343), aka "1D parameter partitioning
+An example of 1D parameter partitioning with 2D activation partitioning, such as
-    with 2D activation partitioning":
+[Optimus][optimus].

 ```py
 partitioning.PjitPartitioner.logical_axis_rules = [